Author Guidelines

 To that effect:

-• The first page should include correct author names or affiliations.
+• The first page should contains all author names or with correct affiliations.

 • Authors should carefully review figures and appendices (especially survey instruments) to ensure the proper citation.